reposense/RepoSense/docs/UserGuide.md

 - Search : Filters the author and repository by keywords.
     - Multiple keywords can be used, separated by spaces.
     - The keywords are logically connected with OR operators.
-- Bookmark : The star icon at the top right corner.
+- Bookmark :
-    - Clicking on it will generates a link to the report with all the tooltip settings.
+    - The URL changes according to the toolbar configuration.
-    - This link will be copied to user’s clipboard.
+    - You can restore your settings by bookmarking the url (using browser functionality) for revisiting later.

 ### Chart Panel
 The `Chart Panel` contains two type of indicators: